This is a blog about trail running in Flagstaff, Arizona.

 In addition to the above video, two amazing books give different accounts of the Bunion Derby.
 The Bunion Derby, by Charles B. Kastner, University of New Mexico Press 2007; and C.C.
 Pyle's Amazing Foot Race, Rodale Press 2007.

+(Thanks to Bruce for the above photos and below commentary!)
 Spring must be here; the women are back in the majority on NATRA runs!
 Eight women and four males (if you count Dylan, the dog) headed up toward the pools, with most folks going the distance.
 Peer-pressure didn't work on Sabrina this time, although she at least dipped her feet in the frigid springtide.
 We gathered at the Bean afterward.